Made locally in Saratoga Springs, NY

 NAME: This wine was named by one of our Facebook fans.
 We posted that we were coming out with a peach flavored wine and reminded people of our horse racing theme; we received several suggestions…some people will do anything for a free bottle of wine!
 Post Time Peach was the winning entry; we loved the name instantly.
 With the name Post Time Peach, Tony thought of the 2004 Travers poster called “16 Minutes to Post”, which is one in a series of posters by local artist, Greg Montgomery, who graciously granted us permission to use the image on our label…we promised him wine too!

-Pretty Filly Rosé
+Pretty Filly Rosé (sold out)

 WINE: The initial taste of this rosé is bursting with berries and finishes with a subtle sweetness.
 This 4-season wine makes a lovely sangria in warm weather and is equally delicious warmed with mulling spices during the fall and winter.
 Enjoy with chicken dishes and fruit.